CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Why Justice in Higher CS Education

-We argue that higher CS education's emphasis on ethics without identity or political vision is problematic.
-Researchers are calling attention to the limitations of dominant and epistemologically-exclusionary approaches to ethics education in higher CS education \cite{Raji2021YouUs, Malazita2019InfrastructuresSubjects, Cohen2021ACurriculum}.
-These critical reflections reveal problems arising as a result of failure to attend to identity and political vision: CS education that ultimately produces students whose ``anti-political'' values \cite{Malazita2019InfrastructuresSubjects} perpetuate injustice \cite{Costanza-Chock2020DesignNeed, Agarwal2019IntegratingScience, CalabreseBarton2020BeyondLearning}; educators who feel the need to avoid rather than address ``political overtones'' in ethics education \cite{Cohen2021ACurriculum}; internship experiences that marginalize and oppress Black women in computing \cite{Rankin2021RealEducation}; and ``well-intentioned'' \cite{Malazita2019InfrastructuresSubjects} but culturally-blind \cite{Washington2020WhenEnough} CS faculty whose resistance to critical interventions and identity-centered instruction marginalizes students' sociopolitical identities \cite{Vakil2018EthicsEducation, Vakil2019ItsPower, Vakil2020IveEducation, Ryoo2020TakeSchools, Philip2021TheoriesComputing}.
+Recent research calls attention to the limitations of dominant and epistemologically-exclusionary approaches to ethics in higher CS education \cite{Raji2021YouUs, Malazita2019InfrastructuresSubjects, Cohen2021ACurriculum}.
+These critiques reveal problems arising from the lack of attention to identity and political vision: CS education that ultimately produces students whose anti-political values perpetuate injustice \cite{Malazita2019InfrastructuresSubjects, Costanza-Chock2020DesignNeed, CalabreseBarton2020BeyondLearning}; educators who feel the need to avoid rather than address ``political overtones'' in ethics education \cite{Cohen2021ACurriculum}; internship experiences that marginalize and oppress Black women in computing \cite{Rankin2021RealEducation}; and ``well-intentioned'' but culturally-blind CS faculty \cite{Malazita2019InfrastructuresSubjects, Washington2020WhenEnough} whose resistance to critical interventions and identity-centered instruction marginalizes students' political identities \cite{Vakil2018EthicsEducation, Vakil2019ItsPower, Vakil2020IveEducation, Ryoo2020TakeSchools, Philip2021TheoriesComputing}. \citeauthor{Ko2020ItEducation} urge CS educators to make injustices visible ``through the problems we focus on in our classrooms; through who we choose to teach; in how we shape students' career choices; and in how we conceptualize computing to journalists, social scientists, and society'' because ``[t]he world has critical questions about computing and it is time we started teaching more critical answers'' \cite{Ko2020ItEducation}.
+But much of the research on justice-centered approaches to CS education focuses on K--12 learning environments \cite{Vakil2018EthicsEducation, Vakil2019ExploringClassroom, CalabreseBarton2020BeyondLearning, Ryoo2019PedagogyAll, Ryoo2020TakeSchools, Madkins2019IlluminatingInstruction, Shah2020RacialClassrooms}; much less research focuses on higher education.
+Ethics without identity or political vision is problematic.